migueravila/SimpleFox/README.md

 ##### Your own colors and opacity:

-In this section of the code you can change the colors, it's in RGBA so you can easily change the opacity and accent color, by default it's `#eaeaea`
+In this section of the code you can change the colors, it's in RGBA so you can easily change the opacity and accent color, by default it's `#186efd60`

 <p align="center">
   <img src="https://github.com/MiguelRAvila/SimplerentFox/blob/master/Images/code-1.png">